ben-xD/push/push/README.md

 # Push

 `Push` is a flutter package designed to handle push notifications - including background notification, alert notifications and notification taps.
-This package allows users to **avoid using Firebase on all platforms except Android** - for example, on **iOS, they can use APNs directly**.
-If you don't need this feature, you should probably be using [firebase_messaging](https://pub.dev/packages/firebase_messaging).
+Users can avoid using Firebase on all platforms except Android - for example, on iOS, they can use APNs directly.
+In most cases, you should use Flutterfire's [Firebase Messaging](https://pub.dev/packages/firebase_messaging) package.
+The only case you should use `Push` is if you do not / cannot use FCM on iOS.
+For example, [Ably](https://ably.com/documentation/general/push/activate-subscribe) and [OneSignal](https://onesignal.com/blog/firebase-vs-onesignal/) do not use FCM on iOS.
+This package allows you to handle push notifications regardless of the platform specific services.
+However, this results in a "lowest common denominator" API: you can't expect to receive FCM message IDs or senders, as some platforms do not use FCM, so don't have FCM message IDs or "sender" fields.

 - Look at the [features](#features) if you want to see if `push` will provide it.
 - Look at [comparisons](#comparisons) if you want to compare `Push` with other push notification packages for Flutter.